 What are your 3 go-to tips for new teachers?

 You're forever learning.
 Make sure to take a step back.
-Imagine yourself on the outside looking in when you are looking from the outside, you're able to kind of see how you're handling the situation.
+Imagine yourself on the outside looking in when you are looking from the outside.
+You're able to see kind of how you're handling the situation.

 Remember that you are an example that your students are looking to you to know how they should handle situations and circumstances.